im-lakshyaveerturna/Mratings/README.md

 * **Search Functionality**: Easily search for review of the movie/show you desire to watch using the integrated search bar.

-* **Collections**: I have made collections of top movies from each major genres in case you don't know what to watch(common issue).
+* **Collections**: I have made collections of top movies from each major genre in case you don't know what to watch(common issue).

 * **Comprehensive Information**: Get comprehensive details including IMDb ratings, plot summaries, cast members, and directors of the searched movies/shows.